History of Paraguay: Francia, 1814–40

 Francia consolidated his power by convincing Paraguayans that he was indispensable.
 By the end of 1811, dissatisfied with the political role that military officers were playing, he resigned from the junta.
-From his modest chacra (cottage or hut) at Ibaray, near Asunción, he told the visiting citizens that their revolution had been betrayed, that the change in government had only traded a Spanish-born elite for a criollo one, and that the junta was incompetent.

-In fact, Paraguay did face many problems.
-The Portuguese were threatening to overrun the northern frontiers, and after realizing that Paraguay would not fulfill the 11 October treaty and join their federation, United Provinces of the Río de la Plata started a trade war by closing Río de la Plata to Paraguayan commerce, levying taxes and seizing ships.
-The porteño government also asked for Paraguayan military assistance in its First Banda Oriental campaign.
+He told Paraguayans that their revolution had been betrayed, that the change in government had only traded a Spanish-born elite for a criollo one, and that the junta was incompetent.
+The Brazilians were threatening to overrun the northern frontiers, and after realizing that Paraguay would not fulfill the 11 October treaty and join their federation, the United Provinces of the Río de la Plata started a trade war by closing Río de la Plata to Paraguayan commerce, levying taxes and seizing ships.

-When Paraguayan junta learned that a porteño diplomat was coming to Asunción, it realized that it was not competent to negotiate and in November 1812, junta members invited Francia to take charge of foreign policy.
+When the Paraguayan junta learned that a porteño diplomat was coming to Asunción, they realized that they were not competent to negotiate.
+In November 1812, junta members invited Francia to take charge of foreign policy.
 The junta agreed to place half of the army and half of the available munitions under Francia's command.
 Francia now controlled the government.
-When the Argentine envoy, Nicolás de Herrera arrived in May 1813, he was told that all important decisions had to wait for the meeting of a Paraguayan Congress in late September.
-Under virtual house arrest, Herrera had little scope to build support for unification, even though he resorted to bribery.
+When the Argentine envoy — Nicolás de Herrera — arrived in May 1813, he was told that all important decisions had to wait for the meeting of a Paraguayan Congress in late September.

 The Second National Congress was held from 30 September until 12 October 1813.
 It was attended by 1100 delegates, chosen by universal male suffrage and presided over by Pedro Juan Caballero.
-Congress rejected a proposal for Paraguayan participation at a constitutional congress at Buenos Aires and approved the new Constitution on 12 October 1813 when Paraguayan Republic was officially proclaimed (the first in South America).
+The congress rejected a proposal for Paraguayan participation at a constitutional congress at Buenos Aires and approved the new constitution on 12 October 1813, when the Paraguayan Republic (the first in South America) was officially proclaimed.
 It also created a two-man executive body with two consuls – Fulgencio Yegros and Francia.
-Yegros, a man without political ambitions, represented the nationalist criollo military elite, while Francia was more powerful of the two because he derived his strength from the nationalist masses.

-The Third National Congress was held on 3–4 October 1814 and replaced the two-man consulate with a single-man dictatorship, to which Franzia was elected.
+The Third National Congress was held on 3–4 October 1814 and replaced the two-man consulate with a one-man dictatorship, to which Franzia was elected.